-It seems nowadays its just impossible for OEMs to hide their products and renders from the outside world.
-Same thing happened today.
-The largest smartphone manufacturer Foxconn has made the biggest leak of this year, the EVT testing picture of iPhone.
+It seems nowadays it’s just impossible for OEMs to hide their products and renders from the outside world.
+The same thing happened today.
+The largest smartphone manufacturer Foxconn has made the biggest leak of this year, the EVT testing picture of the iPhone.

-According to the picture released, it seems that the device has gone through EVT testing phase for checking the internals as per the 2D outline of the image.
+According to the picture released, it seems that the device has gone through the EVT testing phase for checking the internals as per the 2D outline of the image.

 Since the device has just passed the EVT it seems that Apple fanboys still need to wait longer for their most awaited device to arrive.
-There has been no rumours on the pricing of the smartphone but we can easily declare it to be the most expensive iPhone ever launched by Apple
+There have been no rumours about the pricing of the smartphone but we can easily declare it to be the most expensive iPhone ever launched by Apple